epfl-ada/ada-2021-project-cool-group-name/README.md

 # Increasing the chances of your speech to go viral : an interrogation on what helps catch the attention of modern day fickle newsreaders
-Authors: Andrea Oliveri, CÃ©lina Chkroun, Kaourintin Tamine, Mattia Lazzaroni
+Authors: Andrea Oliveri, Célina Chkroun, Kaourintin Tamine, Mattia Lazzaroni

 ## Abstract